cockroachdb/docs/cockroachcloud/free-faqs.md

 ### What are the usage limits of Cockroach Cloud Free (beta)?

 There is an upper limit of usage of up to 1 vCPU and 5GB storage per free cluster.
 If you hit the storage limit, you will receive an email asking you to delete enough data to stay under the 5GB limit.
-If you don't respond within the next 30 days, you will be blocked from accessing your cluster.
+If you do not respond within the next 30 days, you will be blocked from accessing your cluster.

 ### Do I have to pay for CockroachCloud Free (beta)?